Fast-growing, early-blooming, and nothing to do with spiders.

 Spiderwort is deer-proof

 Deer do NOT eat Spiderwort.
-If you’re worried about deer nibbling your garden, planting Spiderwort is good native gardening choice.
+If you’re worried about deer nibbling your garden, planting Spiderwort is a good native gardening choice.

 Where is Spiderwort native?